Not sure if we’re in peak season right now?

 We’ve talked extensively about the importance of securing cargo insurance for any shipment, but this is particularly relevant during peak season.

 And if it does, if your goods never arrive or are damaged during transportation, you could be at a serious loss, since ocean and air carriers only provide a basic, insufficient level of insurance.

 With more ships and more cargo, there’s simply a greater risk of something going wrong.
 For example, cargo theft tends to surge during peak season.
-This is especially true of LCL shipments, as they go through many more hands than containers when you consider the consolidation, deconsolidation, the different sheds.
-Plus boxes are more visible, and make them more susceptible to pilferage.
+This is especially true of LCL shipments, as they go through many more hands than containers when you consider the consolidation, deconsolidation, and the different sheds.
+Plus boxes are more visible, which makes them more susceptible to pilferage.